 - Scoop about 1 1/2 Tbsp. of the mixture into each muffin cup.
 A #40 cookie dough scoop works very well for this.
 Press mixture firmly into the muffin cups.

 - Bake on middle rack of the oven at 350° for 10 minutes.
 Remove from oven and let cool 5 minutes.

 - Using a thin butter knife carefully remove granola bites from the muffin tin and let cool on a wire rack.
 Serve warm or cooled.
 Keep in a covered container for about a week.

-*Use certified gluten free oats to make this a gluten free recipe. *Chop apples and almonds finely, not more than 1/4" around.
+**Chop apples and almonds finely, not more than 1/4" around.

 I may be compensated through affiliate links in this post.
 This means if you click on the link and make a purchase, I will receive an affiliate commission.
 And that helps with expenses to keep this blog going!
 As always, all opinions are my own and I only recommend products I truly believe in.
 Thanks for supporting Healthy Ideas Place!